LaurentVeyssier/Part-Of-Speech-tagging-NLP-task/README.md

 ![](asset/POS.jpg)

 Part of speech tagging is the process of determining the syntactic category of a word from the words in its surrounding context.
+Parts of speech (also known as POS, word classes, or syntactic categories) are useful because they reveal a lot about a word and its neighbors.
+Knowing whether a word is a noun or a verb tells us about likely neighboring words (nouns are preceded by determiners and adjectives, verbs by nouns) and syntactic structure (nouns are generally part of noun phrases), making part-of-speech tagging a key aspect of parsing.
 It is often used to help disambiguate natural language phrases because it can be done quickly with high accuracy.
-Tagging can be used for many NLP tasks like determining correct pronunciation during speech synthesis (for example, dis-count as a noun vs dis-count as a verb), for information retrieval, and for word sense disambiguation.
+Tagging can be used for many NLP tasks like determining correct pronunciation during speech synthesis (for example, the word content is pronounced CONtent when it is a noun and conTENT when it is an adjective, same with dis-count as a noun vs dis-count as a verb), for information retrieval, for labeling named entities like people or organizations in information extraction and for word sense disambiguation.

-The universal POS tagset used defines the following twelve POS tags: NOUN (nouns), VERB (verbs), ADJ (adjectives), ADV (adverbs), PRON (pronouns), DET (determiners and articles), ADP (prepositions and postpositions), NUM (numerals), CONJ (conjunctions), PRT (particles), ‘.’ (punctuation marks) and X (a catch-all for other categories such as abbreviations or foreign words).
+The universal POS tagset used in this project defines the following twelve POS tags: NOUN (nouns), VERB (verbs), ADJ (adjectives), ADV (adverbs), PRON (pronouns), DET (determiners and articles), ADP (prepositions and postpositions), NUM (numerals), CONJ (conjunctions), PRT (particles), ‘.’ (punctuation marks) and X (a catch-all for other categories such as abbreviations or foreign words).
 For more details, you can check out this [paper](http://www.petrovi.de/data/universal.pdf).

 # Dataset used